-How long do we keep your personal details after you have contacted us?
+How long do we keep your personal data after you have contacted us?

 ACM keeps your data for a maximum of 10 years after you have made contact with us, insofar your data is necessary for the processing purpose.
 The recorded telephone conversations with ConsuWijzer are kept for 6 months.
 We will delete your data after that period.

-Why do we keep your personal details after you have contacted us?
+Why do we keep your personal data after you have contacted us?

 We keep your personal details for two reasons:

-- If you call or email us again, we will be able to see what was discussed in the previous conversation.
+- Have you contacted us before?
+We will be able to see what was discussed in the previous conversation.

 - The information you provide is important for carrying out our regulatory and enforcement tasks.
 Further investigation is often necessary in order to determine whether a company follows the rules.
 In some cases, we may call you, and ask you to give a statement.